When you think about it, it’s kinda weird to compare the Chemex and the AeroPress.

 A novice home barista might cause water to run continuously down one section of the brewing bed in what is called “channeling” which will create an uneven cup of coffee.

 Infusions are more effective at extracting coffee compounds since the continuous stream of pure water can extract at maximum capacity.
-Grind size and uniformity is even more important with pour over.
-Coffee that has too many fines can end up clogging the filter.
+Grind size and uniformity is important with pour over.

-Winner: I personally like infusion more than immersion.
-But the Aeropress is so versatile that I will have to give it a slight edge here.
+Winner: I usually prefer infusion/percolation over immersion.
+However, the AeroPress is so versatile and uniqye that I will have to give it the victory in this round.

-The Aeropress only comes in one size, optimized for a single cup of coffee at a time.
+The AeroPress only comes in one size, optimized for a single cup of coffee at a time.
 This can be a significant disadvantage if you anticipate having to brew for groups regularly.
-The maximum recommended volume of coffee is about 12oz, but then you are seriously stretching the limits.
-It will require a large dose of coffee and bypassed water to get a decent brew.

-The Chemex has a much more straightforward design and is, therefore, able to be manufactured in a variety of sizes.
-The technique does not vary with higher volumes, so it is relatively easy to scale up for a group.
+The Chemex has a much more straightforward design and it’s manufactured in a variety of sizes.
+The brewing technique does not change much with higher volumes, so it is relatively easy to scale up and brew for more people

 Winner: KO for The Chemex!